-The Smart Logger requires very little set up.
-Since it’s small and needs no power connection, it can be placed pretty much anywhere (use one in each area of differing ambient conditions).
+The Smart Logger requires very little setup.
+Since it’s small and needs no power connection, it can be placed anywhere (use one in each area of differing ambient conditions).

 Once set up, the Smart Logger starts taking ambient temperature and RH measurements on a pre-programmed schedule.
 Allow 48 hours of logging time to show correct, stable ambient conditions.
 Up to 12,000 recordings can be stored on the device and easily accessed through the Smart Logger app.